davekinkead/thesis/presentations/arse_about_face_liberalism.md

 His answer was _Justice as Fairness_, and its derivative principles of _Equal Liberty_ and _Difference_.

+But there was a problem.  _Theory_ was predicated on a comprehensive liberal doctrine, a particularly Kantian conception of liberalism and the good.
+It was an account that anyone without a preexisting commitment to a similar liberalism would not likely accept...empiric fact

 ---

-Yet as Rawls himself acknowledged, his account had a major flaw.
-Much of _A Theory_ was predicated on a largely Kantian conception of liberalism.
-But realising a conception of political justice predicated upon a widely accepted comprehensive conception of the good is both highly unlikely and inherently unstable.

-From a political-historical perspective, the spontaneous emergence of widespread comprehensive liberal values within a society appears to be highly unlikely.
-Broad endorsement of a comprehensive liberal doctrine is a relatively recent phenomenon within the West, and can be seen as a gradual evolution of thought and value since the enlightenment, shaped by political institutions, culture and social norms.
-It is not something that just happens overnight or arrives at the doorstep one morning.

-Yet contemporary history demonstrates the fragility of comprehensive liberal doctrines even within constitutionally liberal regimes.
-The rise of European fascism in the 1930s, 1960s, and today the emergence of parties like Golden Dawn in Greece, are just a few examples of how the evolution of comprehensive liberalism is not a monotonic, or unidirectional, process.

----
+= id=stable-img

-However liberalism itself is inherently unstable.
+What's more, liberalism itself is inherently unstable.
 As a doctrine of liberty that respects, enables, and promotes a plurality of views politically, philosophically, and morally, liberalism sows the seeds of its own destruction.

 Liberal regimes lead to not just a diversity of competing liberal conceptions of the good, but also of opposing and irreconcilable beliefs, illiberal yet still perfectly reasonable; something Rawls saw as the "inevitable long run result of the powers of human reason at work within the background of enduring free institutions" [^rawls1996:4].